Im-Rises/space_invaders_arcade_emulator/README.md

 ## Code architecture

-The Emulator is divied into 3 parts:
+The Emulator is divided into 3 parts:

 - main (starter)
 - si_arcade (console emulation)
 - my_sdl2 (video, audio and inputs si_arcade interpreter)
 - binary_lib (a set of binary functions to manipulate data)

+The sound is implemented using `.wav` files, they are laoded in the `si_aracade` part of the program and totally interpreted in the my_sdl2 part.

 ## Compilation

 First thing you need is to install cargo and rust.
-You can find them by following the insctructions in the link below:
+You can find them by following the instructions in the link below:
 <https://www.rust-lang.org/tools/install>

 You also need to download the following audio files: